OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 In the case of copy-pasted sources: search the header files (in case of using Objective-C) and otherwise the Swift files for known method names for known libraries.

-Next, please note that for hybrid applications, one will have to check the JavaScript dependencies with RetireJS.
-Similarly for Xamarin, one will have to check the C# dependencies.
+Next, note that for hybrid applications, you will have to check the JavaScript dependencies with RetireJS.
+Similarly for Xamarin, you will have to check the C# dependencies.

-Last, If the application is a high risk application, you will end up vetting the library manually.
-In that case there are a wild amount of review requirements, which are similar to the requirements established by the MASVS for the applicaiton as a whole.
+Last, if the application is a high risk application, you will end up vetting the library manually.
+In that case there are specific requirements for native code, which are similar to the requirements established by the MASVS for the application as a whole.
 Next to that, it is good to vet whether all best practices for software engineering are applied.

 ##### Detecting the licenses used by the libraries of the application